MariaBraganca/MariaBraganca/README.md

 🏓 <strong>Ping Pong</strong> because it drives me to think strategically at high speed.

 💬 <strong>Meetup</strong> because promoting knowledge exchange and networking is important to me.
-Check out my Meetup group <a href="https://www.meetup.com/BAN-Berlin-Architectural-Network/">BAN - Berlin Architectural Network</a>
+Check out my <a href="https://www.meetup.com/BAN-Berlin-Architectural-Network/">Meetup group</a>.

 📚 <strong>Books</strong> because reading enables me to learn new things and broadens my perspective.